-If a complainant commences legal action against Whitley Village Primary School in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.
+If a complainant commences legal action against the school in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.

-Resolving complaints
+8. Resolving complaints

-At each stage in the procedure, Whitley Village Primary School wants to resolve the complaint.
+At each stage in the procedure, the school wants to resolve the complaint.
 If appropriate, we will acknowledge that the complaint is upheld in whole or in part.
 In addition, we may offer one or more of the following: